- Resources for New Employees

 The formal policy addressing campus violence and the policy on sexual assault procedures reinforce the university’s commitment to supporting our employees and students with a safe learning and working environment.
 Additional tools and resources through Safe at Hopkins are also available.

 The university's grievance procedure is designed to provide prompt and orderly resolution of complaints or disputes arising in the course of employment.
-Go to the formal grievance procedure policy for more information.
-In addition, the Appeal Process Form can be found on the Forms page of this site, and grievance advisers can be found in the A-Z HR Staff directory.

 On the Job Safety

 The Department of Health, Safety and Environment (HSE) is responsible for promoting the health and safety of the Johns Hopkins community through effective occupational and environmental management practices.

 HSE provides services and leadership in the areas of medical surveillance and environmental monitoring, the treatment of occupational illness and injuries, fire safety, biological safety, chemical safety, laboratory safety, facility and equipment safety, employee safety training programs and the payment and adjudication of worker's compensation claims.

 As part of HSE, both East Baltimore and Homewoord Occupational Health Services supports the Johns Hopkins University in the pursuit of a quality work environment that is free from recognized health, safety, and environment risks and is in compliance with applicable regulations.